Plastic Pitch Pro | Buy (Reverb.com)

 - Wide tuning spots for easy tuning to neutral.

-- Presets in the Scala scale file format (.scl) stored on a micro SD card for interoperability.
+- Presets in the Scala scale file format (.scl) stored on a micro SD card for importing and exporting tunings.

 - Multiple MIDI inputs for multiple controller options.